14+ Unconventional Sewing Tools

-Try these sewing hacks to save some dough on tools and surprise you on your future sewing projects.
+Try these cool sewing hacks to save some dough on tools and surprise you on your future sewing projects.

 If you're new to sewing, it can be easy to get overwhelmed with the number of tools you need: needles, thread, scissors, pinking shears, seam ripper, seam gauge, iron, ham, bobbin, pins, measuring tape, pattern weights, tracing wheel, and of course, the sewing machine.